Albanian revolt of 1910: Events

 During the first months of 1910, Isa Boletini tried to coordinate forces for a new insurrection by visiting the Albanian clans, which had taken refuge in Montenegro after the failure of a previous minor uprising in 1909.
 In the meantime the new governor, Masar Bey, introduced a new tax on commodities, which immediately became highly unpopular.
-Albanian leaders held two other meetings in İpek (now Peć) and Ferizoviç (now Ferizaj), where they took the oath of besa to be united against the new Ottoman government policy of centralization.
-Forces led by Isa Boletini attacked the Ottoman forces in Pristina and Ferizoviç, while the commander of Ottoman forces in Peć was killed by the local population.
+Albanian leaders held two other meetings in Peja and Ferizaj, where they took the oath of besa to be united against the new Ottoman government policy of centralization.
+Forces led by Isa Boletini attacked the Ottoman forces in Pristina and Ferizaj, while the commander of Ottoman forces in Pejë was killed by the local population.
 The Ottoman government declared martial law and sent a military expedition of 16,000 men led by Shefqet Turgut Pasha who went to Skopje in April 1910.

-At the same time 3,000 Albanians under Idriz Seferi blocked the railway to Skopje at the Kaçanik Pass.
+At the same time 3,000 Albanians under Idriz Seferi blocked the Mitrovica-Skopje railway at the Kaçanik Pass.
 They captured a train conveying soldiers and military supplies to the Ottoman garrison of Pristina, disarmed the soldiers and held the supplies.
-The Ottoman forces attacked the Kaçanik Pass but the resistance given there by the Albanians led by Idriz Seferi made it clear that the 16,000 Ottoman forces were insufficient to crush the rebellion so their numbers increased to 40,000 men.
+The Ottoman forces attacked the Kaçanik Pass but the resistance given there by the Albanians led by Idriz Seferi made it clear that the 16,000 Ottoman forces were insufficient to crush the rebellion so their numbers were increased to 40,000 men.
 After two weeks of fierce fighting, the Ottoman forces captured the Kaçanik Pass and attacked the Albanian forces led by Isa Boletini and Hasan Budakova, which meanwhile were blocking the Ferizovik-Prizren road to Carraleva Pass.
 Superior in numbers, the Ottoman forces tried at first a frontal attack but the stiff resistance offered made them change their tactics.
 They made a pincer movement, trying to encircle the Albanian forces in Carralevo pass.